 If you have any further questions please feel free to contact us on:Tel: 091 788000 or email: firstname.lastname@example.org

-There is no legal obligation on a company to set up a company pension plan.
-If a plan is in place each company pension plan has eligibility rules, these rules set out who can join the plan, when they can join and the benefits available to them.
-In the past many company pension plans only catered for full-time employees.
-However following part-time worker legislation in 2001 this is generally no longer the case.
+There is no legal obligation on an employer to set up a pension arrangement for its employees.
+If a plan is in place each employer’s arrangement will have its own unique eligibility rules setting out who can join, when they can join and the benefits available to them.
+In the past many employer sponsored arrangements only catered for full-time employees.
+However, following part-time worker legislation in 2001 this is generally no longer the case.

 All employers are required to have entered a contract with a PRSA provider so that access to at least one Standard PRSA is available for all “excluded employees”.